 A Morita extension of a theory again "says no more" than the original theory (Barrett and Halvorson, 2015b).
+Like a definitional extension, it can be thought of simply as a way to add in "abbreviations" of old statements into the theory T. A Morita extension, however, allows one to abbreviate old statements using the apparatus of sorts, in addition to the apparatus of predicates, functions, and constant symbols.
 Our definition of Morita equivalence is perfectly analogous to definitional equivalence.